 Just because the aluminum heating element of the Volcano is safe, does not mean aluminum heating elements of other vaporizers are safe as well.

-Only if it comes from a reputable and transparent company.
+I would only trust an aluminum heating element if it comes from a reputable and transparent company like Storz and Bickel

 Ceramic Heating Element

-Ceramic heating elements are often advocated by manufacturers who use them as the safest.
+Ceramic heating elements are often advocated by vaporizer manufacturers who use them as the safest.

 And while it’s true that pure ceramic can withstand temperatures up to 1648°C / 3000°F, vaporizers rarely reach a temperature higher than 240°C / 464°F (the combustion point of cannabis).